Maryland Alternative Teacher Certification

 Maryland School District Requirements

-- Maryland State Department of Education Guide to Initial Credentials
+- Maryland State Department of Education (MSDE) Guide to Initial Credentials: Thorough guide to certification requirements for first-time teachers.

 Schools with Alternative Certification Programs in Maryland